Angela: A Remembering

 Motherhood brought this understanding into my body in a different way.

-To love a child as a mother is to feel, continuously, the depth of their vulnerability.
+To love a child is to feel, continuously, the depth of their vulnerability.
 It is an embodied knowing—their dependence, their trust, the way they move through the world assuming safety will be there.

 Angela’s story did not recede with time.
 It became more dimensional.

 My work as a trauma therapist lives at the intersection of lived experience and clinical understanding.
-I understand how trauma organizes the nervous system.
+I understand trauma organizes the body.
 How it shapes attachment, perception, and behavior.
-How it lingers—long after the moment has passed.
+How it lingers long after the moment has passed.

 I understand the intelligence of adaptation.

-When I sit with clients, I am listening beneath the narrative—for the nervous system, for the adaptations, for the places where safety was interrupted.
+When I sit with clients, I am listening beneath the narrative—for the body, for the adaptations, for the places where safety was interrupted.

 Healing, as I understand it, is not about removing what happened.
 It is about creating enough safety that the body no longer has to live as if it is still happening.